-- 28. The Biology Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-48 of the General Panel Guidelines. - 29.
+- 28. The Physical Sciences Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-48 of the General Panel Guidelines. - 29.
 The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
-The Panel recognises that research within its remit may have impact in various ways and various spheres whether locally, regionally or internationally. - 30.
-Examples are provided to illustrate the range of potential impacts from research across the Biology Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
-Equally, there is no implication of priority or importance in the ordering of examples in the list. - 31.
-Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, for example a drug may generate both health and economic impact, or an environmental study may increase both biodiversity and tourism.
+The Panel recognises that impacts within its remit can be manifested in various ways and may occur in a wide range of spheres whether locally, regionally or internationally. - 30.
+Examples are provided to illustrate the range of potential impacts from research across the Physical Sciences Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
+Equally, there is no implication of priority or importance in the ordering of examples in the list.

+31. Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact.